 To Kick It in Bed-Stuy: The PSU Clubhouse

 Astroturf never looked so good!
 This Bed-Stuy space is a hot spot for soccer for kids and adults alike.
 In addition to open play, held September through June, The PSU Clubhouse hosts birthday parties, classes, soccer viewing parties, and even date night events.
-Open play happens for kids three and under from 10 a.m.-1:30p.m.
+Open play happens for kids three and under from 10 a.m.-1:30 p.m.
 Mon., Thurs. and Fri.
 (A "full-day", three hours, is $20.)
+The schedule changes based on the season, so be sure to check the hours on their website before you stop by.
 Diversions for kids include ride-on toys, a bounce house, balls, a slide, and more.
 There's also a cafe seating area, and free wifi.
 (Note that times and days change each season, so check the website to make sure you have the latest info.)

 Note!: This is a CARD ONLY establishment—no cash.
 Register in advance online or show up and some one can help you.
 Questions?
 E-mail Coach Kayla at Admin@parkslopeunited.com.